User Guide Cancel

 Backwards effect

 The Backwards effect reverses the audio of a layer by playing the audio from the last frame to the first frame.
 The frames remain in their original order in the Timeline panel.
-Select Swap Channels to swap left and right channels.
+Select Swap Channels to swap the left and right channels.

 Bass & Treble effect